moro23/ml_stat_model_project/README.md

 - Compare how much people earn in specific industries or jobs when it comes to the gender wage gap.
 - Use the dataset to build models that can predict what the wage gap might look like in the future.

+## Objective
+ Build a model to that can predict the wage gap in the future.

 ## Environment Configuration
 - Installing virtual Env